VolodymyrStreltsov/VolodymyrStreltsov/README.md

 ### Hi, my name is Vladimir

-I am mostly growing in Front-end, but also interested and learning Front-end technologies
+I am mostly growing in Front-end, but also interested and learning Back-end technologies

 ### My portfolio is => <a href="https://vladimirsteltsov.github.io/MyPortfolio/">HERE</a>